Learning I'm Autosexual Has Totally Changed Post-Lockdown Dating

 "You like that?" he asked.

 I didn’t know what to say.
-He’d caught me watching myself enjoy an experience which women are often criticized for enjoying, and I felt humiliated.
+He’d caught me watching myself enjoy an experience which women are often criticised for enjoying, and I felt humiliated.

 The mirror incident seemed insignificant and yet this boy’s question left me feeling exposed, as if he’d walked in on a private moment.
 Which was ironic, as we’d just had sex.
 I was horrified that he thought I found myself attractive enough to stare at, and confused about why I’d found my reflection so distracting.